How do you know when it’s time to shut down the startup?

 What else?
 What are some other ways you know it’s time to shut down a startup?

-One thought on “How do you know when it’s time to shut down the startup?
+One response to “How do you know when it’s time to shut down the startup?”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.